Xilinx/Vitis_Libraries/docs/src/user_guide/L3/L3_benchmark_gemm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Follow the user guide `Vitis On Nimbix`_ to login to your Nimbix account
-- Launch application "Xilinx SDAccel Development 2019.1" and select "Desktop Mode with FPGA"
+- Launch application "Xilinx Vitis Unified Software Platform 2019.2" and select "Desktop Mode with FPGA"
-- Choose machine type "16 core, 128 GB RAM, Xilinx Alveo U250 FPGA (nx5u_xdma_201830_2)"
+- Choose machine type "16 core, 128 GB RAM, Xilinx Alveo U250 FPGA (nx6u_xdma_201830_2_2_3)"
 - Copy the L3/bencharks/gemm directory to the Nimbix machine, and navigate to the gemm/gemm_mkl directory
 - Follow the steps below to run Intel® MKL GEMM APIsbenchmarks.